thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-08-31-introducing-heather-dewey-hagborg.markdown

 ---
-title     : "Heather Dewey-Hagborg Begins Residency at ThoughtWorks" tags      : suppressed-images
+title     : "Heather Dewey-Hagborg Begins Residency at Thoughtworks" tags      : suppressed-images
 ---
 We are pleased to welcome our second resident artist, Heather Dewey-Hagborg, who will be with us over the next four months.